-The Board of Governors for Truman State University met on Saturday, June 13, 2015, at the Mark Twain Boyhood Home and Museum located at 120 North Main Street in Hannibal, Missouri.
-The meeting was held in the Auditorium located on the second floor, and the open session of the meeting was called to order shortly after 1:00 p.m. by the Chair of the Board of Governors, Jim O'Donnell.
+The Board of Governors for Truman State University met on Saturday, April 11, 2015, on the University campus in Kirksville, Missouri.
+The meeting was held in the Conference Room of the Student Union, and the open session of the meeting was called to order shortly after 1:00 p.m. by the Vice Chair of the Board of Governors, Sarah Burkemper.

-Participating in the meeting were all seven voting members: Sarah Burkemper, Cheryl J. Cozette, Karen Haber, Mike LaBeth, Jim O'Donnell, Susan Plassmeyer and Matthew W. Potter.
+Participating in the meeting were six of the seven voting members: Sarah Burkemper, Cheryl J. Cozette, Karen Haber, Mike LaBeth, Susan Plassmeyer and Matthew W. Potter.
+Jim O'Donnell was unable to participate in the meeting due to another commitment, and his absence was recorded as excused.

-Also participating in the meeting were all three non-voting members: David Lee Bonner and Michael A. Zito, the two out-of-state members, and Kelly Kochanski, student representative.
+Also participating in the meeting were all three non-voting members.
+Michael A. Zito, one of two out-of-state members, and Kelly Kochanski, student representative, were present at the meeting.
+David Lee Bonner, the other out-of-state member, participated via conference call.